 Applicants should submit a two-page statement describing the nature of the project, time frame, estimated expenses, and other pertinent details.
-The letter, addressed to the Graduate Advisory Committee, should be submitted to Shavon Carey by April 1st.
+The letter, addressed to the Graduate Advisory Committee, should be submitted electronically by March 25th at 4:45pm.
 Winners of these Departmental awards will be notified about one week after the Graduate School announces its awards.
 At the end of the award period, a one-page report must be filed with the Chair of Romance Studies.
 It should account for both the expenditure of the allotted funds and state what the award helped the student accomplish.

 To apply: Please submit a 2-page description of the project to be accomplished during the summer award period, including a statement of how completing this project will contribute to the applicant’s development as a scholar.
-Please address your application to the Graduate Advisory Committee and submit it via email to Shavon Carey by April 1.
+Please address your application to the Graduate Advisory Committee and submit it via the online award application by March 25, 2022.

 Selection criteria include the quality and feasibility of the proposed project, its relevance to the applicant’s development as a scholar, and the applicant’s academic standing in the program.